|Nutritional Guidelines (per serving)|

 - Optional: 1 (16-ounce) can garbanzo beans

 Clean the tripe under cold running water.
-Set in a bowl of cold water and vinegar for a few minutes, then rinse thoroughly.
+Set in a bowl of cold water mixed with the vinegar for 20 minutes, then rinse thoroughly.
 Cut into pieces approximately 3-inches square.
+Set aside.

-In a large heavy bottom frying pan or pot, place tripe and calf's/pig's foot.
+In a large heavy-bottomed pot, place the tripe pieces and split calf's/pig's foot.
 Cover with water and bring to a boil.
 Allow to boil for 1 minute.
-Pour off all water and froth or scum that formed.
+Drain into a colander and rinse the froth or scum from the meat.
+Return to the cooking pot.

-Add water to cover tripe and calf's foot in the same pan.
-Put chopped onion and all but 3 peeled cloves of garlic, bay leaves and peppercorns in the pot.
+Add water to cover tripe and calf's/pig's foot.
+Put chopped onion and all but 3 peeled cloves of garlic, bay leaves, and peppercorns in the pot.
 Bring to a boil, then reduce heat.
 Simmer for 3 hours.

-Finely chop the remaining onion and garlic.
+Finely chop the remaining onion and 3 cloves of garlic.
 Cut the serrano ham into small squares.
 Slice the chorizo sausage into rounds.

-Heat the olive oil in a skillet and sauté onion, garlic, ham and chorizo for 5 minutes, or until onions are translucent.
+Heat the olive oil in a skillet and sauté onion, garlic, ham, and chorizo for 5 minutes, or until onions are translucent.
 Remove from heat and stir in the paprika.
-Add the mixture to the tripe.
+Add the mixture to the pot with the tripe.

 Cut the morcilla into rounds and place in the pot.
-If using garbanzo beans, add them now and simmer for 15 to 20 minutes.
+If using the optional garbanzo beans, add them now and simmer for 15 to 20 minutes.

-The traditional way to serve callos is in earthenware bowls, accompanied by rustic bread.
+The traditional way to serve callos is in earthenware bowls accompanied by rustic bread.
+Enjoy!